-- (1) Verify the identity of the email signature author. - (2) Verify the integrity of the email protected with digital signatures. - (3) Encrypt email content.
+- (1) Verify the identity of digital signature author within the email. - (2) Verify the integrity of the email protected with digital signatures. - (3) Encrypt email content.

 For other certificates, it may be used for the following purposes:

 - (1) Verify the integrity of a digitally signed electronic document. - (2) Identify the creator of a digitally signed electronic document. - (3) Establish a secure communication channel with the subscriber.